The-Blockchain-Company/bcc-node/STYLE.md

 Imports should be grouped in the following order:

-0. Import of custom prelude (for example [`bcc-prelude`](https://github.com/the-blockchain-company/bcc-prelude)) if used.
+0. Import of custom prelude (for example [`bcc-prelude`](https://github.com/The-Blockchain-Company/bcc-prelude)) if used.
 1. External modules.
-2. External BCIO modules.
+2. External TBCO modules.
 3. Local library modules.
 4. Local test modules